subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 :::

 :::warning
-The tutorial uses a public JSON RPC endpoint set by the variable `RPC_ENDPOINT` defined in the `.env` file (find one yourself [here](https://ethereumnodes.com/)).
-For production squids we recommend using private endpoints set via [secrets](/deploy-squid/env-variables).
+This code expects to find an URL of a working Ethereum RPC endpoint in the `RPC_ENDPOINT` environment variable.
+Set it in the `.env` file and in [Aquarium secrets](/deploy-squid/env-variables) if and when you deploy your squid there.
+Free endpoints for testing can be found at [Ethereumnodes](https://ethereumnodes.com/); for production, we recommend using private endpoints.
 :::

 We used the [lodash library](https://lodash.com) to simplify the processor code.
 Install it as follows: